Mimo1103/MessengerApp/README.md

 A messaging application built in Java that allows users to communicate via a locally hosted REST API.

 # How to run
-1. Launch the Server
+1. Launch the server
 2. Start the client
-3. If client connected to Server start messaging
+3. If client connects to server start messaging

 # Features
-- Server-Client communication including a Database
+- Client-server communication with database integration.
 - Sending and receiving messages
-- JSON based data exchange
+- JSON-based data exchange

 # Technologies
 - Java